FAQ¶

 restart: always

-Following profilers are available:
+The following profilers are available:

 cpu